Purepoint Uranium Group (CVE:PTU) Trading Up 45.3% – Here’s What Happened

-Shares of Purepoint Uranium Group Inc. (CVE:PTU – Get Free Report) were up 45.3% on Wednesday .
+Shares of Purepoint Uranium Group Inc. (CVE:PTU – Get Free Report) rose 45.3% during trading on Wednesday .
 The stock traded as high as C$0.39 and last traded at C$0.39.
-Approximately 705,221 shares changed hands during mid-day trading, an increase of 1,325% from the average daily volume of 49,478 shares.
+Approximately 705,221 shares were traded during trading, an increase of 1,325% from the average daily volume of 49,478 shares.
 The stock had previously closed at C$0.27.

 About Purepoint Uranium Group